 R.C.A., Canadian Group of Painters, Canadian Artist

 Born July 27, 1896, Anne Savage grew up in Dorval, a rural area at the time.
-The summers of his youth are marked by long vacations spent in the Laurentians.
+The summers of his youth were marked by long vacations spent in the Laurentian.
 The young Savage therefore discovers a real passion for nature and its beauty.
 When she began her high school training at Montreal High School for Girls, she discovered her passion for painting.
 From 1904 to 1914, she attended several drawing classes at this institution before enrolling at the Art Association of Montreal.
-During this training, she meets with teachers and great painters William Brymner and Maurice Cullen.
+During this training, she meets with teachers and great painters, William Brymner and Maurice Cullen.

 Single, Anne Savage devotes herself entirely to her teaching.
 A large part of her artistic production takes place during the summer holidays where, moreover, she paints on the motif.
-Always under the influence of the Group of Seven, she particularly likes the landscape subjects to which she adds saturated colors and a very personal lyricism.
+Always under the influence of the Group of Seven, she particularly likes the landscape subjects, to which she adds saturated colours and a very personal lyricism.